 Final Thoughts on Texting Crush

 Texting your crush doesn’t need to feel like walking on eggshells.
 When you keep your tone light, show genuine interest, and respect their boundaries, you set the stage for meaningful conversations that can grow into something more.
-Remember, it’s not about crafting the “perfect” text—it’s about creating a connection.
+Remember, it’s not about crafting the “perfect” text, it’s about creating a connection.

 Disclaimer

 This article is for informational purposes only and is not a substitute for professional dating or psychological advice.
 Everyone’s situation is unique, so use these tips in ways that feel comfortable and authentic to you.
+Practicing with an AI girlfriend is also a great way to build conversation confidence in a judgment-free setting.

-Should I text my crush first?
+Should I text my crush every day?